Helsinki commuter rail

-Helsinki commuter rail (Helsingin seudun lähijunaliikenne, Huvudstadsregionens närtrafik) is a commuter rail system serving Greater Helsinki and the surrounding county of Uusimaa.
-The system is a joint venture between the regional transport authority HSL and national railway operator VR.
+Helsinki commuter rail (Helsingin seudun lähijunaliikenne, Huvudstadsregionens närtrafik) is a commuter rail system serving the Helsinki metropolitan area.
+The system is managed by the Helsinki Regional Transport Authority (HSL) and operations are contracted out to VR at least until 2031.

 The system operates on four railway lines and comprises 13 services, all of which terminate at Helsinki Central Station.
 Within the HSL region, tickets and timetables are fully integrated with other modes of public transport.
-Four services extend into the operational area of VR commuter rail – tickets issued by VR are needed for journeys further north from Zone D. Both parties discontinued onboard ticket sales in 2017.
+Some VR commuter rail services extend into the HSL region, and HSL tickets are used instead of VR ones when travelling entirely within the HSL region.
+Both parties discontinued onboard ticket sales in 2017.

-Commuter rail is a backbone of public transport in Helsinki and is by far the lengthiest rapid transit system in Finland.
-Carrying a total of around 70 million passengers (2018) a year and operating about 670 departures on each weekday (2019).
+Commuter rail is a backbone of public transport in Helsinki and is by far the longest rapid transit system in Finland, carrying a total of around 70 million passengers in 2018 and operating around a thousand departures each weekday (2023).

 History

 Late 1800s

 The history of local trains in and around Helsinki began on 1 June 1886 with four daily back-and-forth services on the Main Line – two terminated at Malmi station (then a market town in the parish of Helsinge), one at Kerava station and one at Järvenpää station.
 These services only ran from June to September for their first ten years.